Company of Death: The Chronicles

-According to a legend reported for the first time by the 14th century chronicler Galvano Fiamma, who wrote 150 years after the battle of Legnano, the Knight of the Death was formed by 900 knights.
-It owed its name to the oath that its members made, which included fighting until the last breath without ever lowering their arms.
-According to Galvano Fiamma, the Knight of the Death defended the Carroccio to the extreme and then carried out, in the final stages of the battle of Legnano, a charge against Frederick Barbarossa's imperial army.
+According to a legend reported for the first time by the 14th century chronicler Galvano Fiamma, who wrote 150 years after the battle of Legnano, the Knights of the Death were formed by 900 knights.
+It owed its name to the oath that its members made, which included fighting until their last breath without ever lowering their arms.
+According to Galvano Fiamma, the Knights of the Death defended the Carroccio to the extreme and then carried out, in the final stages of the battle of Legnano, a charge against Frederick Barbarossa's imperial army.

 From an excerpt from the Chronica Galvanica by Galvano Fiamma we can read:

 [...]
 Upon hearing of the emperor's arrival, the Milanese ordered them to prepare their weapons in order to resist.
 And a society of nine hundred elected men was fought who fought on great horses who swear that no one would escape from the battlefield for fear of death and would not allow anyone to betray the Milan municipality; and also swore that they would take to the field to fight against the emperor every day.
 At that point the community chose the weapons and the banner and each was given a ring in his hand; and were recruited as knights in the pay of the municipality so that, if someone had fled, he would have been killed.
 Head of this company was Alberto da Giussano who had the banner of the municipality.
 Then another company of infantrymen was chosen for the custody of the carroccio, who all swore to prefer to die than to escape from the battlefield.
 And three hundred triangular-shaped ships are made and under each one there were six horses covered, so as not to be seen, that dragged the ships.
 In each ship there were ten men who moved sickles to cut the grass of the meadows as the sailors move the oars: it was a terrible construction against the enemies [...]